WHAT IS CANNABIDIOL? CBD explained

 We don’t blame you.
 It does get confusing, especially when there’s a very thin and blurred line to differentiate between cannabis plants.
 Hemp and Marijuana both belong to the same species of the plant, Cannabis Sativa.
 Hence, the name often gets interchangeably used, especially by laymen who are as far from taxonomy as we are from the moon.
 So, Hemp is called Marijuana and Marijuana is called Hemp (mistakenly).
 And both may be called Cannabis and contain CBD.
 Whew!
 Did we lose you?
 No?
 Great!

 Here’s a more reasonable explanation.
-Hemp or hemp stalk or agricultural hemp is a type of Cannabis Sativa, specifically reared for its industrial applications which include hemp oil, seeds, fiber, paper, and fabric.
+Hemp or hemp stalk or agricultural hemp is a type of Cannabis Sativa, specifically reared for its industrial applications which include CBD oil, seeds, fiber, paper, and fabric.
 Hemp has extremely low THC levels as compared to Marijuana but high CBD content.
 It grows taller (almost 20 feet) and has a very distinctive, skinny, bamboo-like appearance.
 It’s highly adaptable and can be grown in a variety of climates without much care.

 Low THC content